reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 ## What is Amazon Kinesis?

 Amazon Kinesis is a fully managed streaming data platform for processing streaming data.
-It provides four specialized services roughly classified on the basis of the type and stages of processing of streaming data:
+It provides four specialized services roughly classified based on the type and stages of processing of streaming data:

 - **Kinesis Data Streams (KDS)**: The Kinesis Data Streams service is used to capture streaming data produced by various data sources in real-time.
 Producer applications write to the Kinesis Data Stream and consumer applications connected to the stream read the data for different types of processing.